How to Buy Bitcoins in Nigeria

 Nigerian Bitcoin communities can be found on both Facebook and Reddit:

-Bitcoin Afrika is a newer Nigerian Bitcoin exchange.
-Founded in 2017, it has an automated escrow service and allows users to buy Bitcoin and 3 altcoins with Visa and Mastercard.
 Fees are charged when Bitcoin is successfully bought or sold at a rate of 0.5%.
-Bitcoin Africa may be a smaller Bitcoin exchange but it offers good customer service with comparatively quick reply times.
+Bitcoin Afrika may be a smaller Bitcoin exchange but it offers good customer service with comparatively quick reply times.

 You’re not just limited to Bitcoin exchanges in Nigeria.
 You can also buy and sell Bitcoin on certain international exchanges such as the following:

-A global Bitcoin exchange, LocalBitcoins ia available almost anywhere.
+LocalBitcoins is available almost anywhere around the world.
 It’s possible to buy Bitcoins with many different payment methods which adds convenience.
 While LocalBitcoins offers greater privacy, fees can sometimes be higher, particularly when paying in cash.
-However, caution is advised as there are some scams.

 Despite the 2018 bear market, Bitcoin remains popular in Nigeria, possibly because it’s a way for Nigerians to avoid Naira depreciation and to remit value.